jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 In order to meet the needs discussed above, the following architectural design principles are proposed.

-#### Future Proof Metrics
+#### Generality

 We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of information and not limited to a single metric such as power consumption.
-Requirements, units, granularity and collection method specifications are sure to shift over time.

-#### Plug-in Architecture for Collection and Control
+Similarly, the granularity of data collection needs to be configurable so that the metrics collected can be as fine-grained or as aggregated as needed in order to identify potential areas of improvement.

+#### Collect Metrics from Existing Equipment

-Since the need to deliver on the use cases described is urgent, the industry has to accommodate the capabilities (and limitations) of existing equipment in the field for collecting metrics.
+Since the need to deliver on the use cases described is urgent, the industry has to accomodate the capabilities (and limitations) of existing equipment in the field for collecting metrics.

-It is recommended to apply a plug-in architecture with modules that can work with (read from and control) devices of any kind, including traditional networking hardware devices, cooling systems, software stacks, and occasionally static data sheets.
+It is recommended to have a plug-in architecture with modules that can work with (read from and control) devices of any kind, including traditional networking hardware devices, cooling systems, software stacks, and occasionally static datasheets.

-#### Data with Content Declaration
+#### Content Declaration for all Collected Metrics

-To make sense of the collected data, it must be possible to see exactly where all data is coming from, what it means, its precision and how it has been processed.
-The metadata itself must also have a formal description.
+A warehouse filled with data collected from diverse sources is useless without proper labeling.
+Hence, these is a need to create metadata that describes the collected data.  (e.g. What are the source(s)?
+What measurement units are used?
+Precision?
+What is included/excluded in these numbers?)

-YANG might be suitable for modeling the metadata schema.
-Keep the metadata attached to the dataflow it describes, so that the relation is clear even when components are added by other organizations at a later point in time.
+The metadata itself must also have a formal description.  e.g. Use YANG for the metadata schema.
+Keep the metadata attached to the dataflow it describes, so that the relation is clear to each component that has anything to do with it, including components added by other organizations at a later point in time.

-#### Processing Flexibility and Audit Trails
+#### Collection, Aggregation, Processing, Display, Decisions

 The collected data passes through a pipeline from collection to decisions.
 By processing we mean steps to reshape the data to match further aggregation and processing steps, such as unit conversions, sample frequency alignment, filtering, etc.

-Separate these pipeline stages into separate modules and use configuration to construct the pipeline.
-This gives flexibility, reuse and enables a full audit trail.
-It is essential that every data processing step can be reviewed in an audit situation without looking at code.
+Separate these architectural roles into separate modules in order to enable reuse, modular development and a transparent, configurable pipeline.

+#### Configurable Pipeline for Reuse and Transparency

+Let the pipeline connections between the components be driven by configuration rather than hard coded.
+This enables reconfiguration of the processing pipeline over time, and perhaps more importantly, transparency into what stages the data pass through, even without access to or understanding of the source code of the entire system.

-#### Aligned with Reporting Frameworks
+#### Design Together with the Users

-Ensure that the system output is aligned with the measurement requirements set forth by relevant legal frameworks, e.g. ESRS (Europe), TCFD and IFRS (US, Japan), BRSR (India), etc. The responsible corporate bodies producing the corporate reports are unlikely to use any technical collection system that isn't well aligned.
+Every system should be designed involving some of its target users.
+In order for delivered metrics to be of any value, the target audience needs to be aware of their existence, be able to interpret them and understand how they can be used in their professional context.

+There are many target user groups for the information produced.
+Some examples are network designers/engineers, scientists, operations teams and IT-development organizations.
+One critical group that is often overlooked is the sustainability assessment experts.
+If they are not aware, don't understand or don't care about the produced sustainability metrics, the value of this work would be greatly diminished.

 ## Modeling {#modeling}